sasilver75/obsidian/Articles/Basics of Reinforcement Learning for LLMs (Sep 2023) {Simon Wolfe, Deep Learning Focus Newsletter}.md

 Interestingly, Q-learning uses an ε-greedy policy when selecting actions, allowing new states and actions to be explored with a certain probability.

 When computing Q value updates, however, we always consider the next next action with the maximum Q value, which may or may not be executed from the next state...
 In other words, Q-learning estimates the return for state-action pairs by *assuming* a greedy policy that just selects the highest-return action at the next state, though we don't follow such an approach when actually selecting an action. ==For this reason, Q-learning is an off-policy learning algorithm.== (Meaning it explores differently than it ultimately exploits, once it has a learned policy).
-- This above update rule for Q-learning is mathematically guaranteed to find an optimal policy for any finite [[MDP]].
+- This above update rule for Q-learning is mathematically guaranteed to find an optimal policy for any finite [[Markov Decision Process|MDP]].

 #### Deep Q-Learning
 - The foundation of [[Deep Q-Learning]] (DQL) lies in the vanilla Q-learning algorithm above.
 DQL is just an extension of Q-learning for deep reinforcement learning, meaning we use an approach similar to Q-learning to train a deep neural network.